Child Advocacy Center

 How We Help

-Our multidisciplinary team of professionals responds to reports of physical abuse, sexual abuse, serious neglect, or violence.
-We investigate alleged abuse, conduct forensic interviews, provide sensitive medical exams, offer family advocacy, and identify vital resources so children and families can begin to heal and build resilience.
+Our multidisciplinary team of professionals responds to and investigates reports of physical abuse, sexual abuse, serious neglect, or violence.
+We conduct forensic interviews, provide sensitive medical exams, offer family advocacy, and identify vital resources so children and families can begin to heal and build resilience.

-At a Child Advocacy Center, a child tells their story only once to a trained interviewer, preventing any retraumatization from occurring, and providing them with a safe place to heal.
-Forensic medical exams are completed by medical providers rostered as trained child abuse experts through the Child Medical Evaluation Program at UNC-Chapel Hill Department of Pediatrics.
+At a Child Advocacy Center, a child tells their story to a trained interviewer, preventing any re-traumatization from occurring, and providing them with a safe place to heal.
+Comprehensive medical exams are completed by medical providers rostered as trained child abuse experts through the Child Medical Evaluation Program at UNC-Chapel Hill Department of Pediatrics.
 Our Child Advocacy Center employs the only two rostered providers in Onslow County.
 All of our services are offered in a safe, sensitive, and child-centered environment.

-We also offer resources and referrals to evidence-based mental health services to help reduce trauma and improve the lives of children and their families in Onslow County.
+We also offer resources and referrals to community services to help reduce trauma and improve the lives of children and their families in Onslow County.

 OUR